for Contrabass Clarinet and electronics

-Chaconne for Piano Trio and Electronics was composed during the rst week of March 2020 in Thessaloniki as a part of metaξ project with LongLeash Trio in New York.
+Chaconne for Piano Trio and Electronics was composed during the first week of March 2020 in Thessaloniki as a part of metaξ project with LongLeash Trio in New York.
 The piece is largely based on the following poem written by Gundega Smite and Dimitris Maronidis.
-The piece is a Chaconne in the sense that the imaginary sound of a breaking glass is re ected constantly in all musical gestures.
-The premiere of the work was given on 15th of April 2020 by LongLeash Trio at DiMenna Center for Contemporary Music at New York.
+The piece is a Chaconne in the sense that the imaginary sound of breaking glass is reflected constantly in all musical gestures.

 Mise en abyme

 Mise en abîme is a term used in visual arts to describe a formal technique of placing a copy of an image within itself, often in a way that suggests an infinitely recurring sequence.
 A common way of experiencing this effect is by standing between two mirrors, seeing, as a result, an infinite reproduction of one’s image.
 In this piece, I try to imitate this phenomenon in the field of sound.
 Fragments of music are repeated many times, each time slightly distorted, in order to create perceptually the same effect.

 Mise en abîme was commissioned by Arena Festivāls at Riga, Latvia, and was composed in Autumn of 2018.
 The premiere of the piece took place at VEF Cultural House in Riga on the 30th of October 2018 by Trio ART-i-Shock and Altera Veritas Ensemble collaborating for this unique concert.

 Orbits is an electroacoustic piece for piano and tape and it was composed in 2014.
 The piece is dedicated to Gundega Smite who gave the premiere of the piece on July 2014 at Sigulda.